Skip to main content

 The report header displays:

-• Grade letter — from A (best) to E (critical):
+• Grade letter — from A (best) to E (critical), with labels in English:

 GradeLabel